st0ut717/python/README.md

 # python
-a place for my personal python improvment
+a place for my personal python improvement